What is EVOO & How Does It Compare To Other Olive Oil Grades

-It’s an acronym you’ve certainly heard of at one point or another, even if you’re not quite sure what it means.
-We’re talking, of course, about EVOO.
+EVOO—it’s an acronym everyone has certainly heard of at one point or another, even if they weren’t quite sure what it meant.
 Is EVOO some sort of food or haircare product?
 Maybe it’s skincare?
-You’re just not sure, but you’d like to know.
 What is EVOO?

 EVOO is short for extra virgin olive oil, which is considered the purest grade of olive oil on the market.
 The taste of EVOO is favored the world over, especially in Greece and Italy.
 It may be more expensive than other types of olive oil for its high quality.